leoloveisme/happybeings/Book II Episode III - Becoming happy/English/Religion.md

 # Religion

-There is no religion; just love and sincere caring for each other.
+There is no religion; just love and sincere and conscious caring for / about each other.